Is it safe to drink soft water?

 While cities like Phoenix have it particularly bad, about 85% of water in the United States is hard.
 Many businesses and residences all over the country have installed water softeners, including in systems that process water intended for consumption.

-The fact that you’ve likely done it several times aside, though, is soft water safe to drink?
+The fact that you’ve likely done it several times aside, though, is it safe to drink soft water?

 Experts generally say yes — but there are some caveats worth mentioning.

 Is Soft Water Safe to Drink? — Let’s Talk Sodium

 As we briefly touched on earlier, sodium is one of the compounds used in the water softening process, which results in about 20% more sodium in soft water than the hard variety.